T21yx64/APDOS/README.md

 # APDOS
-APDOS is a Denail Of Service Program developed by Sav-SEC / SAVAGEO.
-Need Help? @savsec.russianotter (insta)
+APDOS is a Denail Of Service Program developed by SavSec.
+Need Help? @russian_otter (insta)

 #MOST POWERFUL DoS ON iOS 10